 - Microsatellite instability (MSI) characterization

-- Tumor escape mechanisms
+- Tumor escape and resistance mechanisms

 - Oncoviral detection